Vaibhavsharma0209/SVHN/README.md

 * Y. Netzer, T. Wang, A. Coates, A. Bissacco, B. Wu and A. Y. Ng.
 "Reading Digits in Natural Images with Unsupervised Feature Learning".
 NIPS Workshop on Deep Learning and Unsupervised Feature Learning, 2011.

 The train and test datasets required for this project can be downloaded from [here](http://ufldl.stanford.edu/housenumbers/train.tar.gz) and [here](http://ufldl.stanford.edu/housenumbers/test.tar.gz).

+We train this data on basic MLP neural net and also on Convnet, and then compare the results and prediction of both the model.